Diversity and Inclusion Planning

 At our School, diversity and inclusion mean we welcome, value and learn from individual differences and perspectives.
 By cultivating inclusion within the School, we better prepare our students, faculty, and staff for the diverse world that awaits them.
 A globally-interconnected world needs culturally competent people to serve as its leaders.
 Diversity and inclusion are assets that contribute to our excellence.

 Diversity and inclusion are essential components of academic excellence.
 They empower us to participate in a global community and model our institutional commitment to social justice, human dignity and peace.
 To address diversity and inclusion issues in a meaningful and significant manner, we formed a Diversity and Inclusion Task Force (DITF) in November 2010.

-The DITF completed its report in September 2011 A smaller committee, called DITF-I (PDF) and comprised of volunteers from DITF, moved forward to help steer the implementation process through 2012.
+The DITF completed its report in September 2011 A smaller committee, called DITF-I (PDF) and comprised of volunteers from DITF, moved forward to help steer the implementation process through 2016.
+Currently, an all-volunteer Diversity and Inclusion Working Group facilitates and documents schoolwide diveristy and inclusion efforts.
 A sampling of actions taken to date include:

 - Approving the Dean’s Council Statement of Commitment

 - Developing diversity and inclusion committees within departments